davidumoru/playlist-converter/README.md

    - `YOUTUBE_API_KEY` — from the Google Cloud console (YouTube Data API v3)
    - `SPOTIFY_CLIENT_ID` / `SPOTIFY_CLIENT_SECRET` — from the
      [Spotify developer dashboard](https://developer.spotify.com/dashboard)
-2. In the Spotify app settings, add `http://localhost:4321/api/auth/callback` (and your production origin's equivalent) to the redirect URIs.
+2. In the Spotify app settings, add `http://127.0.0.1:4321/api/auth/callback` (and your production origin's equivalent) to the redirect URIs.
+Spotify no longer accepts `localhost` — use the IP form, and open the dev site at `http://127.0.0.1:4321` so the derived redirect URI matches.
 3. `pnpm install && pnpm dev`

 ## How it works